-There have been two recent instances in which the court has exercised its power to remove an arbitrator, on the basis that justifiable doubts as to his impartiality existed:
+There have been recent instances in which the court has exercised its power to remove an arbitrator, on the basis that justifiable doubts as to his impartiality existed:

 - In Cofely Ltd v Bingham and another [2016] EWHC 240 (Comm), Cofely Ltd, the arbitrator acted as adjudicator or arbitrator on a number of occasions over the previous three years, in proceedings where Knowles (the claimant in the arbitration) was a party or provided representation.
 These matters generated 25% of the arbitrator's income in that period and, in 18 out of 25 of these matters, the arbitrator had found in Knowles' favour.
-In the circumstances, the court held that there were justifiable doubts about the arbitrator's independence and impartiality. - In Sierra Fishing Company and others v Farran and others [2015] EWHC 140 (Comm), the claimants objected to the appointment of the sole arbitrator on the grounds that he had a social and commercial relationship with the first and second defendants and had failed to disclose that he was related to the first defendant's legal counsel.
-In making an order that he should be removed, the court observed that the arbitrator had made arguments on behalf of the first and second defendants that they had not advanced and had acted as if he had "descended into the arena and taken up the battle" on behalf of the defendants, such that he had ultimately lost the necessary objectivity required to determine the merits of the claim. - Removal can also be sought on the basis that the arbitrator does not possess the qualifications required by the arbitration agreement.
-The Court of Appeal recently overturned a Commercial Court decision to remove an arbitrator, on grounds that he did not meet the requirement of having "not less than ten years' experience of insurance and reinsurance".
-The court preferred a wider construction of the term "experience" and held that the arbitrator's experience of the law of insurance and reinsurance satisfied the requirement (Allianz Insurance Plc and another v Tonicstar Ltd [2018] EWCA Civ 434). - The LCIA publishes anonymised decisions on arbitrator challenges and has recently published decisions dating back to 2010 on an online database.
+In the circumstances, the court held that there were justifiable doubts about the arbitrator's independence and impartiality. - More recently, the Court of Appeal considered whether an arbitrator could, without disclosure, be appointed in multiple arbitral proceedings with overlapping subject matter (Halliburton v Chubb).
+The court approved the decision in Cofely Ltd and acknowledged that "inside information and knowledge may be a legitimate concern" for parties.
+Nonetheless, the Court of Appeal ultimately held that as a starting point, "an arbitrator should be trusted to decide the case solely on the evidence or other material adduced in the proceedings in question".
+On the facts of the case, the court was not satisfied that the facts gave rise to justifiable doubts about the arbitrator's impartiality.
+Halliburton v Chubb was appealed to the Supreme Court, with the hearing taking place in November 2019 and judgment pending as at the time of writing. - In Sierra Fishing Company and others v Farran and others [2015] EWHC 140 (Comm), the claimants objected to the appointment of the sole arbitrator on the grounds that he had a social and commercial relationship with the first and second defendants and had failed to disclose that he was related to the first defendant's legal counsel.
+In making an order that he should be removed, the court observed that the arbitrator had made arguments on behalf of the first and second defendants that they had not advanced and had acted as if he had "descended into the arena and taken up the battle" on behalf of the defendants, such that he had ultimately lost the necessary objectivity required to determine the merits of the claim.

+- Removal can also be sought on the basis that the arbitrator does not possess the qualifications required by the arbitration agreement.
+In 2018, the Court of Appeal overturned a Commercial Court decision to remove an arbitrator, on grounds that he did not meet the requirement of having "not less than ten years' experience of insurance and reinsurance".
+The court preferred a wider construction of the term "experience" and held that the arbitrator's experience of the law of insurance and reinsurance satisfied the requirement (Allianz Insurance Plc and another v Tonicstar Ltd [2018] EWCA Civ 434). - The LCIA publishes anonymised decisions on arbitrator challenges and decisions dating back to 2010 on an online database.